hantsy/building-restful-apis-with-springmvc-gitbook/build-rest.md

 When an entity instance is being persisted into a database table, the id will be filled.

-In JPA, there is a sort of standard id generation strategies available.
+In JPA specification, there is a sort of standard id generation strategies available.

 By default, it is `AUTO`, which uses the database built-in id generation approache to assign an primary key to the inserted record.

 **WARNING**: Every databases has its specific generation strategy, if you are building an application which will run across databases. `AUTO` is recommended.

 Other id generation strategies include *TABLE*, *IDENTITY*.
-And JPA providers have their extensions, such as Hibernate, you can use *uuid2* for PostgresSQL.
+And JPA providers have their extensions, such as with Hibernate, you can use *uuid2* for PostgresSQL.

 ###Lombok